microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/mig1_1.png)

 Select *Physical or other...* in the *Are your machines virtualized* drop down and select *West Europe* as the *Target Region*.
 Make sure to check the confirmation checkbox and click *Create resources*.
 @myedge.org
 ![image](./img/mig2.png)

 Wait until the deployment has been successfully completed.
 Next under *1.
-Download and install the repliaction appliance software* click *Download* to download the Azure Migrate Repplication Appliance installer.
+Download and install the replication appliance software* click *Download* to download the Azure Migrate Replication Appliance installer.
 You also need to download the registration key that is required to register the replication appliance under *2.
 Configure the replication appliance and register it to the project*.

 ![image](./img/mig3.png)

-Next start the installation of the Azure Migrate Replication Appliance by double cklicking the *MicrosoftAzureSiteRecoveryUnifiedSetup.exe*
+Next start the installation of the Azure Migrate Replication Appliance by double clicking the *MicrosoftAzureSiteRecoveryUnifiedSetup.exe*

 ![image](./img/mig4.png)